-To meet this need, we have developed InVEST ('Integrated Valuation of Environmental Services and Tradeoffs'), a free and open-source software suite that enables users to quantify natural capital in biophysical, socio-economic and other dimensions, to visualize the benefits delivered today and in the future, to assess the tradeoffs associated with alternative choices, and to integrate conservation and human development aims.
+To meet this need, we have developed InVEST ('Integrated Valuation of Ecosystem Services and Tradeoffs'), a free and open-source software suite that enables users to quantify natural capital in biophysical, socio-economic and other dimensions, to visualize the benefits delivered today and in the future, to assess the tradeoffs associated with alternative choices, and to integrate conservation and human development aims.

 Engaging leaders and practitioners in key institutions to forge and accelerate lasting, transformative change